dkormalev/cefal/README.md

 All operations are in `cefal::ops` namespace and can be used either through pipe operator or with currying.

+### Lvalue vs rvalue
+All operations on lvalue operands expect constref arguments of functions, passed to them (except accumulator for foldLeft, which is rvalue).

+All operations on rvalue operands can work with rvalue as well.

+The only exception is operations on ranges.
+They are done in compliance with how ranges work and on both lvalue and rvalue expect either constref or ref (from where it is possible to move).
+Be aware though that moving from ranges operation sometimes can be more expensive than copying due to extensive optimizations compilers could do on ranges.
+For example, check mutable vs immutable benchmarks for `map()` on ranges for case when it works with `Expensive<int>` and converts it to different type.
+On `-O3` level immutable benchmark is faster roughly 2-3 times.

 ## Performance
 Due to cefal being mostly a wrapper around std or user implementations - overhead should be minimal.

 For std::containers and map/filter operations few non-pure optimizations are in place to provide performance similar to using `std` algorithms.
 Cefal also contains Catch2-based benchmarks for std::containers as for something that can be both heavy enough to process and comparable with other implementation (`std` algorithms).

+Ranges-based benchmarks are available as well, but their numbers are not presented below due to being the same across `std::ranges::views` and `cefal::ops`.

 For benchmarks we use next value types:
  * int - as an example of lightweight type without any extra memory allocations